-Vermont 16 Vt.
+State Age Floor Set by Statute?
+State Code Provisions Vermont 16 Vt.
 Stat. tit.
-18, § 514223 The following persons are not authorized to marry, and a town clerk shall not knowingly issue a civil marriage license, when: (1) Either party is a person who has not attained majority, unless the town clerk has received in writing the consent of one of the parents of the minor, if there is a parent competent to act, or of the guardian of the minor; (2) Either party is under 16 years of age; (3) Either of the parties is mentally incapable of entering into marriage as defined in 15 V.S.A. § 514;(4) Either of the parties is under guardianship, without the written consent of the party's guardian; (5) [Repealed.]
-(6) The parties are prohibited from marrying under 15 V.S.A. § 1a on account of consanguinity or affinity; (7) Either of the parties has a wife or husband living, as prohibited under 13 V.S.A. § 206 (bigamy).
-Virginia 18 Va.
-Code § 20-45.1 (unless a C. All marriages solemnized on or after July 1, 2016, when either or both of the parties were, at the time of minor age 16- the solemnization, under the age of 18 and have not been emancipated as required by §20-48 shall be void 17 has been from the time they shall be so declared by a decree of divorce or nullity.
-Notwithstanding the foregoing, this emancipated section shall not apply to a lawful marriage entered in another state or country prior to the parties being by court domiciled in the Commonwealth. order) 24 Va.
+18, § 5142 The following persons are not authorized to marry, and a town clerk shall not knowingly issue a civil marriage license, when: (1) either party is a person who has not attained majority, unless the town clerk has received in writing the consent of one of the parents of the minor, if there is a parent competent to act, or of the guardian of the minor; (2) either party is under 16 years of age; Virginia (unless a minor age 16-17 has been emancipated by court order)34 Provisions on Marriage-Age: Va.
+Code § 20-45.1 C. All marriages solemnized on or after July 1, 2016, when either or both of the parties were, at the time of the solemnization, under the age of 18 and have not been emancipated as required by §20-48 shall be void from the time they shall be so declared by a decree of divorce or nullity.
+Notwithstanding the foregoing, this section shall not apply to a lawful marriage entered in another state or country prior to the parties being domiciled in the Commonwealth.
+Va.
 Code § 20-48 The minimum age at which persons may marry shall be 18, unless a minor has been emancipated by court order.
 Upon application for a marriage license, an emancipated minor shall provide a certified copy of the order of emancipation.
-Va.
+Provisions on Emancipation, Including Based on Intent to Marry: Va.
 Code § 16.1-331 Any minor who has reached his sixteenth birthday and is residing in this Commonwealth, or any parent or guardian of such minor, may petition the juvenile and domestic relations district court for the county or city in which either the minor or his parents or guardian resides for a determination that the minor named in the petition be emancipated.
 The petition shall contain, in addition to the information required by § 16.1-262 [biographic information, eligibility, and custody status], the gender of the minor and, if the petitioner is not the minor, the name of the petitioner and the relationship of the petitioner to the minor.
 If the petition is based on the minor's desire to enter into a valid marriage, the petition shall also include the name, age, date of birth, if known, and residence of the intended spouse.
 The petitioner shall also attach copies of any criminal records of each individual intending to be married.
 The petitioner shall also attach copies of any protective order issued between the individuals to be married.